Swati7350/AI-Agent-Orchestration-Platform/README.md

-# AI-Agent-Orchestration-Platform
-A full-stack AI system to create, configure, and orchestrate multiple AI agents that collaborate autonomously to complete tasks, with real tool execution and external messaging integration.

 # 🤖 AI Agent Orchestration Platform

 A full-stack AI system to create, configure, and orchestrate multiple AI agents that collaborate autonomously to complete tasks, with real tool execution and external messaging integration.